 Citrus fruits are rich in vitamin C, phytochemicals and fiber.
 The most popular citrus fruit is the orange, usually served as orange juice in the morning.
 Lemons, limes and grapefruits are very low in calories.
 Oranges, tangelos and tangerines have a few more calories, but they're still not high in calories.

 Citrus fruits vary in their amount of sourness.
-Lemons and limes are very sour and it's difficult to eat lemons or limes by themselves.
-Grapefruits are less sour, but it's common to serve grapefruits with a bit of sugar.
+Lemons and limes are very sour, so it's difficult to eat them by themselves.
+Grapefruits aren't quite as sour, but it's common to serve grapefruits with a bit of sugar.
 Oranges and tangerines are very sweet.

 Selecting and Storing Citrus Fruit

 Citrus fruits should be firm and feel slightly heavy for their size when you pick them up.
-Choose fruits that aren't blemished or have cracked peels.
+Choose fruits that aren't blemished and have intact peels.